 St. John is helping F.I.S.H. this Easter

-This Easter, St. John we will be sharing a list of items that our local F.I.S.H. are in need of.
+This Sunday at St. John we will be sharing a list of items that our local F.I.S.H. are in need of.
 Please take a moment to fill a grocery bag if you can, or add a few items on the list to your grocery cart next time you go to the store.
-We ask that all food items are delivered to St. John by Sunday, April 23rd.
+We ask that all food items are delivered to St. John by Wednesday,Sept 20th.
 Take a look at the items needed below and get a jump on shopping.

 F.I.S.H.
 Pantry Needs Your Help

 Who is F.I.S.H.?

 F.I.S.H. began in the early 1960's in England as a way to revive the old-fashioned concern for one's neighbor.
 Today there are over 1,000 F.I.S.H. groups around the world.
 The Anchorage organization began in 1967.
 The name comes from the F.I.S.H. symbol that early Christians sketched in the sand to identify and help one another.

 In Anchorage, F.I.S.H. stands for "Fellowship in Serving Humanity."
 F.I.S.H. is a volunteer group of Anchorage residents who provide and deliver emergency food to people and families in need, without bureaucratic hassle, red tape, and means testing.
 In short, we're just neighbors helping neighbors.